NimroddeWit/MGCalibrator/README.md

-# Absolutifier (Python Version)
+# Absolutifier

-Absolutifier is a Python-based command-line tool that computes **absolute quantification** from metagenomic data.
+Raw feature counts from metagenomic sequencing are not directly comparable across samples due to variations in sequencing depth and initial DNA input. `Absolutifier` addresses this by converting raw counts into **absolute abundances**.

-It combines relative abundance matrices (from reads or contigs), metadata (e.g., DNA concentration), and a fixed volume to return an **absolute abundance matrix** for downstream analysis.
+The tool works by calculating a sample-specific scaling factor based on the total DNA weight (concentration × volume) present *before* sequencing.
+This scaling factor is used to normalize the raw counts, allowing for valid comparisons across samples.`Absolutifier` estimates uncertainty in these absolute abundances by adding a pseudocount to the observed counts and then drawing Monte Carlo samples from a Dirichlet distribution and provides a measure of error (95% confidence intervals for each feature).

-Works with any type of biological features: **taxa, genes, functional categories, etc.**
+`Absolutifier` works with any type of biological features: **taxa, genes, functional categories, etc.**

 ---